 Each half bridge is built by an internally connected high-side and a low-side power DMOS transistor.
-Due to the built-in reverse diodes of the output transistors, inductive loads can be driven at the outputs OUT1 to OUT5 without external free-wheeling diodes.
-The high-side drivers OUT6 to OUT8 are intended to drive resistive loads.
-Hence only a limited energy ( $E < 1mJ$ ) can be dissipated by the internal ESD diodes in freewheeling condition.
-For inductive loads ( $L > 100\mu H$ ) an external free-wheeling diode connected to GND and the corresponding output is needed.
+Due to the built-in reverse diodes of the output transistors, inductive loads can be driven at the outputs OUT1 to OUT3 without external free-wheeling diodes.
+The high-side drivers OUT4 to OUT6 are intended to drive resistive loads.
+Hence only a limited energy ($E < 1\text{mJ}$) can be dissipated by the internal ESD-diodes in freewheeling condition.
+For inductive loads ($L > 100\mu\text{H}$) an external free-wheeling diode connected to GND and the corresponding output is needed.